Remi-Coulom/joedb/doc/source/concurrency.rst

 The constructor of :joedb:`Server_Connection` takes a :joedb:`Channel` parameter.
 Two channel classes are provided:

- * :joedb:`Network_Channel` opens a network socket to the server directly.
+ * :joedb:`Local_Channel` opens a local socket to the server directly.
  * :joedb:`ssh::Forward_Channel` connects to the server with ssh encryption and authentication.

 :joedb:`Robust_Connection`